Siege of Karachi: Background

-The Kalhora reign is significant not only for the reason that the founding of Karachi as a town, but it also prospered and turned it into a district from a small town.
-Actually, the history of Karachi began to be recorded systematically from this era.
-When the Kalhoras established their rule in Sindh.
-Karachi is mentioned in Chakar Hala division during this period.
-The Kalhora rule began in 1681 CE from certain parts of northern Sindh.
-The eras of the Kalhora rulers, Mian Naseer Mohammad and Mian Deen Mohammad' are known as the beginning of the independent Kalhora rule which ended in 1700 CE.
-Mian Yar Mohammad became the ruler in 1701 CE, and reigned for eighteen years.
-His rule was extended from Sibi to Sehwan.
-Yar Mohammad died in 1719 CE, and then his son Noor Muhammad became the ruler of the whole region.
-Karachi was founded in 1729 CE, ten years after his death.
-In this context Naomal sheds light and further writes that:

-"Beebee Muradan was advised by Aasodo Mal on the basis of Bhojamal's suggestion that a castle should be built for the protection of Karachi.
-This suggestion was supported by everyone."

-Karachi was under rule of the Kalhoras, when Mian Noor Mohammad was granted Thatta by the Mughuls in 1737 CE.
-The native and other contemporary historical documents prove that the city and port of Karachi was under the Kalhora rule from the period of Mian Noor Muhammad till the period of Abdul Nabi.
-Karachi was handed over to the Khan of Qalat only in 1781 CE, during the second era of Abdul Nabi In the Kalhora period, not only the city evolved and prospered but the port also progressed.
-Though there was not an appropriate industrial system in the city, the local trading ships lingered at Kach, Kathiawar, Bombay, Malabar, Bandar Abbas and Zanjibar.

 In an engagement with the Kalhoras, Zarak Khan, brother to the ruling Khan of Kalat, was killed, and in recompense for his blood, the Kalhoras ceded Karachi to the Khan of Kalat.
 Karachi was soon after garrisoned by Kalat men.

 However, Khan of Qalat's indifference to the welfare and well-being of the people of Karachi has been summed up by Mehmooda Rizvi in her book titled Malka-i-Mashrig as follows:

 "The Khan of Qalat did not take any interest in the development of Karachi.
 He neither appointed any regular administrator nor did he allocate soldiers to save port or residents from robbers or foreign attack.
 A man named Allah Rakho Lohar was appointed as s tax-collector, who gave Rs.
 250 annually to the Khan as tax revenue, the rest he kept for himself.
 It seems that Khan considered Karachi only a source of income and did not take any interest in its progress and development."